CallihanB03/Neural_Net_Hessian_Optimization/README.md

-# Optimization-Based Neural Network Training with Hessian Methods
+# A Comparison Of Adaptive Moments And Quasi-Newton Optimization For Convolutional Neural Networks

 ## Motivation